tvergilio/currency-converter/README.md

 This is a simple implementation composed of: 1) a conversion service containing the main application logic,  and 2) domain classes used to model the data entities such as countries, exchange rates and conversions.
 It exposes a CLI interface and a REST API.
 ![component diagram](src/main/resources/currencyconverter.png "Class Diagram")

-The conversion service orchestrates the conversion process, utilising the domain classes to represent and manipulate currency-related information.
+The conversion service orchestrates the conversion process.
+It uses the domain classes to represent and manipulate currency-related information.

-The domain classes adhere to strong object-oriented principles, encapsulating data and behavior related to currencies.
+The domain classes adhere to strong object-oriented principles, encapsulating data and behaviour related to currencies.

-This approach ensures a structured and organised way to handle currency conversions, promoting modularity, reusability, and maintainability.
+This approach ensures a structured and organised way to handle currency conversions, promoting modularity, reusability and maintainability.

 ## Command Line Interface
 The command line interface is implemented using Spring Shell.
 It supports the following interactions: